Aolius/semi-fst/README.md

 fitlog init logs
 ```
 where `logs` is the directory name.
 By default, we disable fitlog in `T5_Large_filter.py` by `fitlog.debug()`.
-Therefore, you can drop this step if you don't want to use fitlog.
+Therefore, you can skip this step if you don't want to use fitlog.
 ## Training
 ```
 sh run_sup.sh # supervised training